ThorbenKuck/NetCom2/CONTRIBUTING.md

 # Workflow

-To correctly contribute on NetCom2, follow the following guidelines:
+To correctly contribute on NetCom2, follow the guidelines below:

 ### Conventions

  * The code-conventions in this repository are the default Java conventions.
- * Intend your code with taps rather than 4 spaces.
+ * Intent your code with tabs rather than 4 spaces.
+ * Branch from Nightly and name your Branch the following: #{ISSUE-NUMBER}_{ISSUE_DESCRIPTION}
+ * Last Commit: #{ISSUE-NUMBER} {ISSUE_DESCRIPTION} Finished.
+ * Force-Push is under all circumstances prohibited!

 ### External Contributions